***Tarp / hammock – (Tents are included in the price so this is optional)

 Travel clothing for 1st and last days on flights.

-Canoeing clothing – we suggest – trousers, shorts, t-shirt, shirt, lightweight loose fitting clothing, ideally cotton, must be long-sleeved/ full-length legs.
+Canoeing clothing – we suggest – trousers, shorts, t-shirt, shirt, lightweight loose fitting clothing, must be long-sleeved/ full-length legs.
 Quick drying clothes.
-Your feet will get wet and you will be walking on slippery rocks – do not take Gortex walking boots, or sandals
+Your feet will get wet so some light wet suit boots are great for the canoe.

 Spare dry footwear for the evening.